 Anna Mathew, Senior Associate, Knowledge Management

 Anna joined Young Associates in 2011.
 She is a librarian who also has over a decade’s worth of experience in the not-for-profit and cultural sectors.
 She completed her Master of Information (MI) from the University of Toronto’s iSchool, focusing on special libraries and the organization of corporate information.
-For Young Associates, Anna is responsible for managing the company's online and workflow resources, training materials, and records management, as well as providing client support, training and seminar delivery and undertaking consulting projects in data management, research activities, and assisting with the second edition of Finance for the Arts in Canada.
+For Young Associates, Anna is responsible for managing the company's online and workflow resources, training materials, and records management, as well as providing client support, training, consulting, and seminar delivery in data and information management, and research activities.
+She is also assisting with the second edition of Finance for the Arts in Canada.
 Concurrent with pursuing her graduate degree, she provided support for online reference and citation management, and evaluation and assessment activities at Scholars Portal (Ontario Council of University Libraries), and executed a cataloguing project at Duff and Phelps Canada.
 Prior to joining Young Associates she worked in various roles for Tapestry New Opera, Theatre North West, Dance Ontario, and Framework, also undertaking a variety of editing and grant writing contracts.
 Anna holds a BA Honours in History from Queen’s University and a Post-Graduate Diploma in Arts Administration/Cultural Management from Humber College.
 She is a past Board Director for DreamNorth Theatre Company and past Secretary for the Special Libraries Association – Toronto Student Group Executive.
-Anna is a member of Arts Consultants Canada and the Special Libraries Association.

 A bit more about Anna…